voxel51/fiftyone/docs/source/integrations/cvat.rst

 to upload your data and labels directly from FiftyOne to CVAT to create, delete, and modify annotations.

-You can use CVAT either through the hosted server at `cvat.org <https://cvat.org>`_ or through a `self-hosted server <https://openvinotoolkit.github.io/cvat/docs/administration/basics/installation/>`_.
+You can use CVAT either through the demo server at `cvat.org <https://cvat.org>`_ or through a `self-hosted server <https://openvinotoolkit.github.io/cvat/docs/administration/basics/installation/>`_.
 In either case, FiftyOne provides :ref:`simple setup <cvat-setup>` instructions